|

 Books dealing with British counties

-are numerous books providing excellent coverage of British
+There are numerous books providing excellent coverage of British

 butterflies at county level.
-They often contain local distribution
+They often contain local

-voltinism, larval foodplants and other data specific to a particular
+regarding local voltinism, larval foodplants and other data

-county or site.
-As well as books, many county branches of
+specific to a particular county or site.
+As well as books, many

 Butterfly Conservation produce

 annual reports detailing the current status of each species.
-Several

-sites, and regularly updated "sightings" pages.
+local sites, and regularly updated "sightings" pages. |

 Biology and ecology

-are many books dealing with the biology and ecology of
+There are many books dealing with the biology and ecology of

 Lepidoptera.
-Most are academic in style and directed at
+Most are academic in style and directed at the

-the scientific community.
+scientific community.
 A few such as "Butterflies of the World"

 by Preston-Mafham, and "Butterflies" by Ford are written in more